netdata/netdata/docs/guidelines.md

 button to initiate your pull request (PR).

 Jump down to our instructions on [PRs](#making-a-pull-request) for your next steps.

+**Note**: If you wish to contribute documentation that is more tailored from your specific infrastructure monitoring/troubleshooting experience, please consider submitting a blog post about your experience.
+Check the [README](https://github.com/netdata/blog/blob/master/README.md) in our blog repo!
+Any blog submissions that have widespread or universal application will be integrated into our permanent documentation.

 ### Edit locally